 The Community College of Vermont's open admission policy welcomes students of all backgrounds and ages, creating a vibrant learning environment.
-Each year 10,000 students attend full- or part-time and choose from 16 degree programs or 10 certificate options.

-CCV's flexible schedules provide students with a wide range of day, evening and weekend classes they can work into their busy lives.
+Each year, 10,000 students attend full- or part-time and choose from various degree programs or certificate options.
+CCV's flexible schedules provide students with a wide range of day, evening, weekend, and online classes they can work into their busy lives.